 There are many preconceived notions surrounding the confinement period, which many fellow mummies observe during the month following their baby’s birth.
-Our TCM physician (TCM) and obstetrician Dr Crystal Chin (CC) shed light on some of these myths from both an Eastern and Western perspective to help mothers stay informed as they regain postpartum health.
+Our TCM physician (TCM) and obstetrician Dr Crystal Chin (CC) from Singapore shed light on some of these myths from both an Eastern and Western perspective to help mothers stay informed as they regain postpartum health.

 Myth #1: You Should Not Turn On The Air Conditioner